pwaring/technical-talks/freelancing/slides.md

 # Simple website

  - Keep it really simple
- - If in doubt, use WordPress with custom theme
+ - If in doubt, use WordPress with non-default theme
  - List contact details, portfolio and CV
  - Blog if you have time
  - Keyword-rich domain